 The F-100 Western Nationals isn’t about trophies or bragging rights—it’s about preserving a living heritage.
 These aren’t just trucks; they’re rolling testaments to hard work, American design, and the community built around them.

 In a world chasing the next shiny thing, the F-100 Nationals stands firm as a reminder that steel, sweat, and stories still matter.
-And as long as the Pickups Limited Car Club keeps the tradition alive, this California classic will continue to be the must-attend Ford truck show of the year.
+And as long as the Pickups Limited Club keeps the tradition alive, this California classic will continue to be the must-attend Ford truck show of the year.